CBT Therapist NY

 How I help

-I’m a licensed therapist in New York State and the founder of Teletherapy AG, a virtual therapy practice serving adults throughout New York.
+Hi, I’m Amanda.
+I’m a CBT Therapist in NY and the founder of Teletherapy AG, a virtual therapy practice serving adults throughout New York State.

-Therapy often focuses on patterns like avoidance, reassurance-seeking, over-preparing, or compulsive behaviors that are driven by attempts to manage discomfort in the short term.
+Therapy often focuses on patterns like avoidance, reassurance seeking, over preparing, or compulsive behaviors that develop as attempts to manage discomfort in the short term.

-This is not a spiritual approach, not a somatic-only therapy, and not a space for venting without direction.
-Therapy involves learning new ways to interpret what’s happening inside you and practicing different responses, even when emotions feel intense or uncomfortable.
+This type of therapy is structured and skills focused.
+It is not a spiritual approach, not a somatic only therapy, and not a space for venting without direction.

 You don’t have to be perfect.